Exploring the Unconscious: Arts, Science and the Humanities

 Fernando Castrillon, Psy.D.

-Dr. Fernando Castrillon is a personal and supervising psychoanalyst, a licensed clinical psychologist, Full Professor in the Community Mental Health Program at the California Institute of Integral Studies (CIIS), faculty of the Psychoanalytic Institute of Northern California (PINC) and the founder and director of the Foundation of California Psychoanalysis (FCP).
-He is the Editor in Chief of the European Journal of Psychoanalysis; a member of the Istituto Elvio Fachinelli ISAP (Institute of Advanced Studies in Psychoanalysis) based in Rome, Italy; and serves on the board of directors of the Berkeley Psychoanalytic Society (BPS).
-He has published two books and numerous articles in both Spanish and English and is currently writing a multivolume work on psychoanalysis, the discourse of capitalism, and the California Dream. www.drcastrillon.com
+Fernando Castrillón, Psy.D., is a practicing personal and supervising psychoanalyst, faculty of the Psychoanalytic Institute of Northern California (PINC), a licensed clinical psychologist, Professor Emeritus at the California Institute of Integral Studies (CIIS), and the founder of the Foundation of California Psychoanalysis (FCP).
+He is also the founding director of CIIS’ The Clinic Without Walls, an innovative psychotherapy clinic serving mostly poor and immigrant communities.
+Dr. Castrillón is an Editor-in-Chief of the European Journal of Psychoanalysis and a member of the Istituto Elvio Fachinelli ISAP (Institute of Advanced Studies in Psychoanalysis) based in Rome, Italy.
+He also serves on a variety of editorial boards, including the Journal of World-Systems Research (JWSR) and is the co-editor of two books and author of numerous articles in Spanish, German, Italian, Russian and English.
+Home page: www.drcastrillon.com.
+Phone: (510) 295-4711. [www.journal-psychoanalysis.eu]

 Philip Encinio, M.A.